stephenbaidu/church-membership/README.md

 grunt serve
 ```

-Because a defualt user was created from the `rake app:setup` task, login with `admin@exrails.com` and `admin123` as username and password respectively
+Because a defualt user was created from the `rake app:setup` task, login with `admin@exrails.com` and `adminadmin` as username and password respectively

-### This is still work in progress, but production ready.

 # License